dcos/dcos-docs/1.8/tutorial/cli.md

 ## DC/OS components
 DC/OS includes a number of components, many of which you can safely ignore for now and hence we only list the most relevant components here.
-A descrition of all components can be found [here](https://dcos.io/docs/1.8/overview/components/).
+A descrition of all components can be found in the [documentation](https://dcos.io/docs/1.8/overview/components/).
 * Marathon starts and monitors DC/OS applications and services.
 * Mesos is the kernel of DC/OS and responsible for low-level task maintenance.
 * Mesos DNS provides service discovery within the cluster.